sunni426/grandqc/README.md

 ### Overview

-GrandQC is an open source artifacts segmentation toolbox based on PyTorch.
+GrandQC is an open-source tissue and multi-class artifact segmentation toolbox based on PyTorch.

 The main branch works with **PyTorch 2+**.